Goodguys Top Fuel – A Look Back at the Cars and Stars of Early Nostalgia Drag Racing

 After Goodguys stepped away from the big West Coast Championship Series, the class continued on and does to this day racing as part of the NHRA Hot Rod Heritage Series.
 With the emergence of Nostalgia Funny Cars as Nostalgia Drag Racing’s premier class, the front-engine Top Fuel class started to lose cars.
 Fearing extinction, the core bunch of dragster racers formed the AAFD Association to protect the brand of front-engine madness.

 While the class is still awesome today, nothing could match Nostalgia Top Fuel’s dominance and 20-car fields of the late-’90s and early-2000s.
-We praise car owners like Bobby McLennan, Tom Shelar, Rick McGee, Tony Bartone, Mike Fuller, Dusty Green, Pete Wittenberg and a host of others for keeping these “Kings of the Sport” rolling down the 1320.
+We praise car owners like Bobby McLennan, the late Tom Shelar, Rick McGee, Tony Bartone, Mike Fuller, Dusty Green, Pete Wittenberg, the Hilton family, and a host of others for keeping these “Kings of the Sport” roaring down the 1320.

 It’s funny to think of it this way, but we wax nostalgic for the good ‘ol days of Nostalgia Top Fuel racing.
 In closing, we would be remiss not to mention the VRA Race Directors who served as stewards to all of the VRA program, especially Goodguys Top Fuel.
 Byron Edwards, Larry Westervelt and Marc Meadors all wore the VRA Race Director cap and carried the class through its glory years.
 An extra special nod to the late Gary Meadors for spending time and the required resources for world-class venues and tireless promotion to make these racers as successful as he could.
 Good times!